Huemmer-Daniel/Alicorn/docs/src/manual/basic_usage.md

 julia> inUnitsOf(energyToNose, ucat.joule)
 12.0 J
 ```
 Note that Alicorn used the unit of `height` to express the quantity `dropDistance` resulting from taking the difference.

-To distract ourselves from mental images of nasal mishaps, we quickly decide to check if the energy transfer is sufficient to create an electron-positron pair.
+Finally, let us check how the transferred energy compares to the rest energy of an electron-positron pair.
 We recall that the rest energy of an electron-positron pair is around ``E_p = 1022\,\mathrm{MeV}`` and express our results in the according unit:
 ```@jldoctest
 julia> inUnitsOf(energyToNose, ucat.mega * ucat.electronvolt)
 7.489810889352916e13 MeV
 ```
-We are amazed at how cheap antimatter is and quickly put down the stone to prevent any injuries.

 ```@meta
 DocTestSetup = nothing